November in the Middle East offers a colorful spread of fruit and veg, including some heritage varieties.

 Four small businesses, starting as street vendors, offer up made-in-Jordan artwork with heart.
 I’m a gift-giving locavore, preferring artifacts sourced or created wherever I happen to call home.
 Jordan offers amazing experiences ranging from ancient sites to eco-tours, but if you want a simple souvenir with youth appeal the kingdom falls flat.
 I stumbled across four […]

 Jordan’s Ministry of Social Development just approved the first coalition of the kingdom’s environmental protection societies.
 An underlying message of the Arab uprisings is that there’s strength in numbers and power in unity.
 The voice of Jordan’s disparate nature and environmental entities is about to change, when they join up as the kingdom’s new Environmental Societies Union (ESU).
-Members will participate […]
+Members will […]

 The chairman of the Jordan Green Building Council Mohammad Asfour tells us why nature inspires him to deliver a practical message of action If you have been keeping an eye on the green scene in Jordan, then there’s no chance that you could have missed Mohammed Asfour.
 As well as the chairman of the Jordan […]